ManifestoOperator playbook

 1. The system should know what to order.
 Not after a six-month ERP implementation.
 Not after you fill out a hundred PAR-level forms.
 The minute you connect your POS, the system has enough data to start computing recommendations.
 It gets sharper every week.
 You stop guessing.

 2. AI reads the supplier's reply.
 When your produce supplier emails back "blueberries out till Friday, subbing strawberries 1:1, price up $0.50/lb," the system reads that.
-It updates the order.
-It updates the price.
-It updates the ETA.
-It logs the change.
-You did nothing.
-You did not type a single character.
+It creates a reviewable order update for the substitution, price, and ETA.
+It logs the change so you are not rebuilding the order from the inbox.

 3. We meet suppliers where they are.
 Email.
 WhatsApp.
 Phone.
 A web portal.
 EDI.
 Fax (we're kidding, but only barely).
 You should not have to convince your supplier to download an app, learn a portal, or change their behavior.
 The system absorbs the variance.

 4. There are no settings.
 Or, more precisely: there are settings, but you don't see them unless you want to.
 The defaults are derived from your actual data.
-The system has opinions, and the opinions are right more often than yours, because the system has more data than you do.
+The system has opinions, and those opinions get more consistent as the system sees more orders, lead times, supplier replies, and sales patterns.

 5. Money and goods reconcile in one place.
 The PO becomes the invoice becomes the payment becomes the receiving record becomes the QuickBooks entry.
 One object.
 One audit trail.
 No reconciling journal entries at midnight on the 15th.